hhodek/VBA-Challenge/README.md

 When part 1 runs, the macro will loop through all the data entries on each year sheet and it will calculate the yearly change, percent change, and total stock volume for each ticker.

-In part 2, the macro will use the min/max and match functions to return the values and tickers for the greatest % increase and greatest percent decrease.
+In part 2, the macro will use the min/max and match functions to return the values and tickers for the greatest % increase and greatest percent decrease values.

 For part 3, the macro will run the same functions as part 2, only, it will find and display the max of the total stock volume and the ticker that it goes with.